Serving in Ministry for Over 30 Years

 It was not until I was an adult that I realized the level of dysfunction I grew up in, but as far as I was concerned as a little girl, I lived in a mansion, I had wonderful parents and we were a wonderful family.
-Tragically, my father committed suicide when my youngest son was two, and I not only had to deal with the grief of his death, but also the impact of the trauma his death.
+Tragically, my father committed suicide when my youngest son was two, and I not only had to deal with the grief of his death, but also the impact of the trauma of his death.

 Despite the fact that her journey with my dad was anything but blissful, my mom did her best to make life as magical for us as she could because that’s what her mom did.
-She was dad’s greatest cheerleader, and was a joy carrier, indeed!
+She was dad’s greatest cheerleader, and she was a joy carrier, indeed!
 She played fun sing-along music on the stereo and often whistled while she worked.
 It was not at all unusual for us to sing You are my Sunshine or We Are Climbing Jacob’s Ladder in three part harmony while washing dishes together or driving in the car.